aws-amplify/docs/ios/authentication.md

 #### Google with Cognito Identity

-To federate Google as a user sign-in provider for AWS services called in your app, you will pass tokens to `AWSMobileClient.sharedInstance().federatedSignIn()`.
+To federate Google as a user sign-in provider for AWS services called in your app, you will pass tokens to `AWSMobileClient.default().federatedSignIn()`.
 You must first register your application with Google Sign-In in the Google Developers Console, and then configure this with Amazon Cognito Identity Pools.

 To implement Google Sign-in into your iOS app, you need two things: